fotonauts/activr/README.md

   route AddPictureActivity, :using => :album_follower
 ```

-For the sake of demonstration you can see all three ways in previous code example, but when a route is simple to resolve it is preferred to use a _activity path_ like that:
+For the sake of demonstration you can see all three ways in previous timeline's code example, but when a route is simple to resolve it is preferred to use an _activity path_ like that:

 ```ruby
 class UserNewsFeedTimeline < Activr::Timeline